vishakhhegde/hyde/_posts/2018-09-06-learning-from-IIT-leadership-conference.md

 comments: true
 img_excerpt: imgs/IITBayArea.gif
 ---
 IIT Bay Area Leadership conference is one of the largest professional IIT alumni meetups.
 It is a meeting place of technologists (mostly), VCs, CEOs, business leaders who meet up and exchange their professional and personal experiences with others.
-Here are a few things I learned in that conference (this is a personal note-keeping blog, but I hope it is useful)
+Here are a few key things I learned (and particularly appealed to me) in that conference.
+This is a personal note-keeping blog, but I hope it is useful.

 #### Date: June 9th, 2018
 #### Venue: Santa Clara Convention Center